cyanophycean314-zz/chaotic-laser-simulation/README.md

 # chaotic-laser-simulation

+This repository contains the main code for the simulations and visualizations I did over this summer as part of the TREND REU at University of Maryland in the summer of 2016.

 Exp_sim is the main program.
 Run simulations or read files.
-Easier to loop, has graph functions Exp_sim_old is some old version of the program hardvariancefinder is an old version of Exp_sim that tries to find the variance with the complicated theoretical formula Kullbackleibler is for finding Kullback-leibler divergences oldgraphy is an old graph program (functionalized ewww)
+Easier to loop, has graph functions Exp_sim_old is some old version of the program hardvariancefinder is an old version of Exp_sim that tries to find the variance with the complicated theoretical formula Kullbackleibler is for finding Kullback-leibler divergences oldgraphy is an old graph program

 Data Batches
 0 - First run.